 - Core auto-updates status: only Minor version updates enabled.

-- You have the latest version of WordPress.
+- If you did not have any updates available then you will see the following message You have the latest version of WordPress.

 That is how simple it is to manage your WordPress core files update and add some more security with other enabled options in the BusinessPress plugin.